thehenrymcintosh/opt-res/README.md

 Replace exceptions with functional error handling using the Result type.

 This library is heavily inspired by the excellent Option and Result enums from Rustlang.

-## Maybe Type
+## Maybe

 ### `and: (optb: Option<T>) => Option<T>`
 Returns `None` if the option is `None`, otherwise returns optb.